 Whenever patients walk into a healthcare facility- be it a clinic or a hospital, they have to submit a detailed entry form for their reason for visit, previous health history, and other details.
 Without technology, this record entering and record-keeping is done manually by a frontline worker and patients also have to carry the designated documents, files, and appointment details for each visit.

-With Android tablet kiosks for healthcare, this cumbersome process can be replaced with digital technology, patients can self-check in their information and if the system records are digitized, the entire patient information can be retrieved without having to carry patient history files and reports.
+With Android tablet kiosks for healthcare, this cumbersome process can be replaced with digital technology, patients can self-check their information and if the system records are digitized, the entire patient information can be retrieved without having to carry patient history files and reports.
 The Android tablet kiosks can be locked down to a single mHealth app dedicated to check-in and EHR retrieval.
 These kiosks can also be used as mPOS for billing and check-out.

-When the healthcare providers and physicians conduct daily rounds visiting the patients undergoing treatment, they rely on paper-based files and treatment records.
+When healthcare providers and physicians conduct daily rounds visiting the patients undergoing treatment, they rely on paper-based files and treatment records.
 For a patient undergoing multiple treatments as well as treatments for extended periods for chronic ailments, this means piles of diagnostic reports- XRays, MRIs, medications along with treatment history.

 With Android tablet kiosks, the patient information can be displayed on a digital signage kiosk next to the patient bed.
 The physicians can access the patient information quickly, glancing through various reports with ease helping in providing rapid and accurate patient care.